 Buddhism was the largest religion in the world before the First World War; however, especially following the shift in the political system of China and its neighbouring countries, it became the fourth largest religion after Christianity, Hinduism and Islam.
 It counts around 520 million followers worldwide.

 The word “Buddhism” comes from the word “Buddha”, which in turn comes from the words “buddhi” and “bodhi”.
 In the ancient Indian language Pāli and Sanskrit, this word literally means “intellect”, “intelligence”, “wisdom” or “supreme knowledge”.
-However, it mostly refers to the intelligence and supreme knowledge that a Buddha possesses due to the understanding of the Four Noble Truths (insert link to the noble truths in another section).
+However, it mostly refers to the intelligence and supreme knowledge that a Buddha possesses due to the understanding of the Four Noble Truths.

 The founder of Buddhism was Siddhattha Gotama, known as the Buddha, who was awakened (enlightened) about 2,500 years ago at the age of 35.
 He taught for forty-five years and died at the age of eighty.